microsoft/augmented-interpretable-models/readme.md

 - PDR interpretability framework (PNAS 2019 [pdf](https://arxiv.org/abs/1901.04592)) - an overarching framewwork for guiding and framing interpretable machine learning

-If this package is useful for you, please cite the following!
+If this work is useful for you, please cite the following!

 ```r
 @article{singh2022embgam,